 At no cost to homeowners, Contractor Connection will match you to a pre-qualified contractor with 203(k) experience — you pay only for the contractor’s work.
-The work done on your home will be backed by a three-year workmanship warranty, and your contractor will already have been vetted for the necessary licensing, insurance and financial stability you need for peace of mind.
+The work done on your home will be backed by a five-year workmanship warranty, and your contractor will already have been vetted for the necessary licensing, insurance and financial stability you need for peace of mind.

 Contact Contractor Connection to be matched to a 203(k) contractor in your area today.
 Just enter your ZIP code at the top of the page to get started.Categories: 203(k) Contractors